 Without waiting for reply, the government exercised immediately a further measure of control by reducing the grant to £750.
 However, this reduction was not entirely punitive since it was in keeping with Fianna Fáil’s cuts to the public sector, including reductions to the salaries of civil servants.
 Yet, the 1933 budget does show how different the policies of Fianna Fáil were to Cumann na nGaedheal, which had increased the theatre’s grant in the same budget that it reduced old-age pensions.

 Fianna Fáil was far from finished with dealing with the Abbey directorate’s rebellion.
 In the same letter that McElligott relayed the state’s threat to the theatre’s funding, he informed Robinson that the executive council had appointed Professor William Magennis as the new government director, replacing Starkie who had now taken Gregory’s post.
 This was an incredible affront.
 Magennis was a regular contributor to the Catholic Bulletin, a vocal opponent of modern literature, and a public opponent of W.B.
 Yeats.
-Yeats replied immediately, bypassing McElligott and writing straight to e Valera.
+Yeats replied immediately, bypassing McElligott and writing straight to de Valera.
 He argued that the government was bowing to the whims of reactionaries.
 He argued that there had been no protest from ‘the Great Catholic University of Notre Dame’ when he had spoken there on tour, and in New York some Irish-Americans had defended the Abbey against Fianna Fáil, Inc.’s attacks.
 One of these allies was Patrick Farrell, who had an influential position as the director of the Irish Theatre and the Museum of Irish Art and had issued a public statement proclaiming the aesthetic value of the Abbey’s touring productions.
 Although Farrell’s influence was artistic and lacked the weight of the lobby of Fianna Fáil’s funders in New York, Yeats threatened to publish Farrell’s correspondence and his own indictment of the government’s policy.
 As a final flourish, he declared that the Abbey directorate refused Magennis’s appointment and ‘any further financial assistance’ from the government.
 This was a similar manoeuvre to the directorate’s offer of the entire theatre and its management to Cosgrave during the early campaign for a subsidy.
 Yeats now drafted a letter to the press in which he shamed Fianna Fáil and recounted support from the Abbey from important, educated audiences in the United States.
 These were people who appreciated ‘the Irish intellectual movement’ and all it had done to raise ‘the prestige of the Irish Race in America’.
-Before the letter was printed, Yeats had a last-minute audience with e Valera, during which the two managed to reach a degree of agreement, and the Abbey would keep its .
+Before the letter was printed, Yeats had a last-minute audience with de Valera, during which the two managed to reach a degree of agreement.
+Magennis was withdrawn as the government’s appointment to the directorate; Yeats would withhold his letter to the press, which would allow de Valera to save face, and the Abbey would keep its subsidy.